josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 # Are International Tuna Prices Impacted by Environmental Variables? <br>
-*Hugo Cesar Camou Campoy, Josh Kennedy, Reed Abraham, Roopa Bharadwaj* Machine Learning for Business Applications 1
+*Hugo Cesar Camou Campoy, Josh Kennedy, Reed Abraham, Roopa Bharadwaj* <br>
+Machine Learning for Business Applications 1 <br>
-Tepper School of Business, Carnegie Mellon University May 5, 2021
+Tepper School of Business, Carnegie Mellon University <br>
+May 5, 2021

 The aim of this project is to predict international prices of skipjack tuna given a series of environmental and economic factors.